 - Best/Worse– short and sweet usually two paragraphs.
 Bloggers use different titles like Good/Bad

 - GIF– short and sweet sentences with Gifs in-between that explain it all

-- Labeled reviews -review is usually a few short paragraphs and are labeled for example: characters, plot, romance.
-Some use bullet points and others write a few sentences or break it down by each characters etc.
+- Labeled reviews – a review is usually a few short paragraphs and is labeled for example characters, plot, romance.
+Some use bullet points and others write a few sentences or break it down by each character etc.

 - Five Things-share five things about the book.